X-Class: Text Classification with Extremely Weak Supervision: Our Framework

 \subsection{Text Classifier Training}

-The alignment between documents and classes can produce high-quality pseudo labels for the documents in the training set.
-To generalize such knowledge to unseen text documents, we can train a supervised model based on (parts of) these pseudo labels.
+The alignment between documents and classes produce high-quality pseudo labels for documents in the training set.
+To generalize such knowledge to unseen text documents, we train a text classifier using these pseudo labels as ground truth.
 This is a classical noisy training scenario~\cite{DBLP:journals/ml/AngluinL87,DBLP:conf/iclr/GoldbergerB17}.
-Since we know how confident we are on each instance (i.e., the posterior probability on its assigned cluster in GMM), we further select the most confident ones to train a text classifier (e.g., BERT).
+Since we know how confident we are on each instance (i.e., the posterior probability on its assigned cluster in GMM), we select the most confident ones to train a text classifier (e.g., BERT).
 By default, we set a confidence threshold $\delta = 50\%$, i.e., the top 50\% instances are selected for classifier training.